Y We Farm Video Contest

 Excellence Award for Agricultural Students

-This year, students have a variety of options to choose from when deciding the best way to participate.
+Students have a variety of options to choose from when deciding the best way to participate.
 Students may answer the question by creating and submitting a:

 - 3 to 5 minute Multimedia Presentation (with audio) or Video